libjxl/libjxl/doc/building_and_testing.md

 ```

 Linter checks will verify that the format of your patch conforms to the project
-style (see [guidelines](guidelines.md)).
-For this, we run clang-format only on
+style.
+For this, we run clang-format only on the lines that were changed by
-the lines that were changed by your commits.
+your commits.

 If your local git branch is tracking `origin/master` and you landed a few
 commits in your branch, running this lint command will check all the changes